The park will be closed on October 11, 2023 for an all-employee training conference.

 Group: Day Use Areas

 There are two covered ramadas with electrical outlets and picnic bench seating.
 Each ramada will hold approximately 50 people.
-Ramadas may be reserved for $75 a piece; plus a $5 non-refundable reservation fee.
+Ramadas may be reserved for $75 apiece.
+Fees will not be refunded if canceled 30 days or less prior to reservation.
 Contact the park for further information or to make reservations for the designated months.
 Charcoal fires are permitted in designated grills only.
 No wood fires allowed in grills.
 Propane grills and stoves are allowed.
 Smoking allowed in vehicles only.

 NOTE: Slide Rock does not take ramada reservations between the Friday before Memorial Day and Labor Day Monday.